 Reason #1: Journaling is a Tool for Personal Growth

-This is an opportunity to analyze and understand any of those patterns or negative beliefs that consistently show up in your mind.
+This is an opportunity to analyze and understand any of those patterns or negative beliefs that consistently appear in your mind.

-When you are able to look back and see exactly how you overcame a challenge in your life or business, your hope can be renewed.
+When you look back and see exactly how you overcame a challenge in your life or business, your hope can be renewed.

 Did you know that many famous people kept a journal or a diary?

 Reason #2: Journaling Provides a Healthy Outlet

-Journaling essentially allows you to take those circling thoughts from your head and put them down on paper.
+Journaling allows you to take those circling thoughts from your head and put them down on paper.

-The purpose of re-reading your entries allows you to see progress, as well as areas where you still might be stuck.
+The purpose of re-reading your entries is to allow you to see progress and areas where you still might be stuck.

-Reason #3: Journaling Enhances your Problem Solving Ability
+Reason #3: Journaling Enhances your Problem-Solving Ability

-Think about that last meeting you attended where you and a few coworkers strategized on how to solve a problem.
-What was your process?
+Think about that last meeting you attended where you and a few coworkers strategized how to solve a problem.

-You would write out the problem that you are having, re-read it, make any additions or corrections, and then begin writing out potential solutions.
+You would write out the problem you are having, re-read it, make any additions or corrections, and then write out potential solutions.

-You will see various perspectives, you will develop and facilitate alternative ideas, and you can examine any implications or repercussions at this time as well.
+You will see various perspectives, you will develop and facilitate alternative ideas, and you can examine any implications or repercussions as well.

-This feeling of satisfaction will then lead you to take the necessary action steps that are required in moving forward.
+This feeling of satisfaction will then lead you to take the steps required in moving forward.

 Reason #4: Journaling Organizes Your Thoughts and Ideas

-Regardless of what circumstances lead you to journal, having a place to write out your ideas and formulate a well thought out, articulated plan is extremely beneficial.
+Regardless of what circumstances lead you to journal, having a place to write out your ideas and plan a well-thought-out articulate plan is extremely beneficial.

-Utilizing journaling in this way, allows you to organize what you want to say, thus leading to a more clear and more concise conversation.
+Using journaling in this way allows you to organize what you want to say, thus leading to a more clear and more concise conversation.

 Reason #5: Journaling Helps Provide Perspective

 Many people understand the value of gratitude and positive thinking, but sometimes it can be easily overlooked as well.

 I want you to pause right now and spend 20 seconds listing five things you are grateful for.

 It is hard to continue dwelling on the negative when we allow ourselves to acknowledge the positive.

-We can revisit these entries and be reminded (again) amidst the hard that we really do have a lot of good in our lives.
+We can revisit these entries and be reminded (again) amidst the hard that we really have a lot of good in our lives.

-I hope that you were able to see the many benefits of what journaling can add to your personal and professional lives!
+I hope you could see the many benefits of what journaling can add to your personal and professional lives!